 In almost all states, manufactured homes are initially considered personal property.
 Once the home is placed on land, however, the question of whether the home is personal or real property arises.

-The first step in figuring out whether your manufactured home is real property or personal property is to see whether your state has a statute that governs.
+The first step in figuring out whether your manufactured home is real property or personal property is to see whether your state has a statute that governs this topic.
 Your state likely falls into one of the following categories:

-To learn how to research your state's statutes, follow the tips in our article Finding Your State's Foreclosure Laws.
+To learn how to research your state's statutes, follow the tips in Finding Your State's Foreclosure Laws.

 If your state has a statute that dictates whether your home is real or personal property, simply having a clause in your manufactured home loan documents specifying otherwise won't be sufficient.
 But if it's unclear whether your home is personal or real property, a court will give weight to such a clause.

-Only by figuring out whether the manufactured home is personal property or real property can a lender and borrower know what process must be used by the lender to recover the home on the event of the borrower’s default.
+By figuring out whether the manufactured home is personal property or real property, a lender and borrower then know what process the lender must use to recover the home if the borrower defaults.